bradshawsguide/website/src/content/01-stations/191-leatherhead/station.md

 ----
 info:
 - term: Hotels
-  description: Swan; Duke's Head.
+  desc: Swan; Duke's Head.
 - term: Fair
-  description: October.
+  desc: October.
 10th, for horses and pigs.
 ----
 text: This place is situated on the river Mole, here crossed by a bridge of fourteen arches.
 The church was built about the year 1346, in the form of a cross, but has since been restored.
 The Mole here-abouts is very attractive to the pedestrian, as well the angler, for its excellent views and very excellent trout. *Fetcham Park* is close by.